meizabel/documentation/java/process-manager.md

 }
 ```
 ### Event Handlers
-A Process Manager listens to domain events and generates commands based of them to determine the next processing step.
-To define an [Event Handler](./event-handler.md) use a method with `@Subscribe` annotation.
+A Process Manager handles domain events.
+In [Event Handler](./event-handler.md), it usually sends commands to Aggregates based on conditions like current process state.

 ```java
 @Subscribe